Guest post by Wendy Kirwan, Kars4Kids

 Keep in touch with your volunteers on a regular basis.
 With the proliferation of social media, email, texting and the like, communication is easier than ever.
 You can offer training and tips to help their volunteer work and provide relevant and timely information including updates on what’s new at your organization.

 Be readily accessible to listen to what your volunteers have to say, too.
 As the people on the front lines, they often have a lot of valuable information to share and important questions and concerns that you need to address.

 Build a sense of community among your volunteers.
 They should feel connected to each other and not just to the organization.
 Online forums can be helpful in this regard, but there’s no substitute for good, old fashioned interaction – in person.
 Hold a conference, or even better, throw a party to celebrate the dedication of your volunteers.

 6. Show Your Volunteers How They Made A Difference.

 Highlight your volunteers’ successes to show them how their hard work helped the cause.
-Whether it’s the smile on a hungry child’s face when they receive the food package a volunteer packed, or the first book a learning disabled child reads after months of tutoring, let your volunteers see the results of their efforts.
-There’s no motivation as powerful as knowing that you made a difference in the world.
+Whether it’s the smile on a child's face when they receive the food package a volunteer packed, or the first book a child with a learning disability reads after months of tutoring, let your volunteers see the results of their efforts.
+There’s no motivation as powerful!

 Wendy Kirwan is the director of media relations at Kars4Kids, a car donation charity which specializes in education for youth.
 Wendy has a BA in business journalism from CUNY’s Baruch College.